Index /

 • Feature your 3-4 best projects on your design portfolio website homepage.

 • Provide more context and description about your process in your design projects.
-Imagine walking a friend or family member through the project and what would you point out to them.
+Imagine walking a friend or family member through the project and what you would point out to them.